When activists burn buildings and vandalise statues civil society is no longer civil and strong measures are required to restore law and order.

 The Party, in Orwellian terms is the tyrannical State.
 The rioters on TV represent tyrannical mass.

 Let’s be clear.
 The BLM protestors are genuine activists with an unquestionable cause.
-The criminal provocateurs and agitators amidst however remove the right to lawful assembly, detract entirely from the original cause so the Party must react for the greater good.
+The criminal provocateurs and agitators amidst however remove the right to lawful assembly, detract entirely from the original cause so the Party must reach for the greater good.

 At the individual level, the four police officers have been charged with the murder of George Floyd.
 The Party has called upon well-established criminal justice legal principles for this to happen.
 But it seems this is not enough for some in the mob.